 - Ronald McDonald House located in Winston-Salem

-- Three Ronald McDonald Family Room® programs – Brenner Children’s Hospital, Forsyth Medical Center, and the Women’s & Children’s Center at Moses Cone Hospital (opening August 2021).
+- Three Ronald McDonald Family Room® programs – Brenner Children’s Hospital, Forsyth Medical Center, and the Women’s & Children’s Center at Moses Cone Hospital.
 These are open to pediatric families as a space for rest and rejuvenation.

 - Ronald McDonald House Hospitality Carts – Brenner Children’s Hospital, Forsyth Medical Center, and at Randolph Health